sujanchaudhary281-max/offline-notes-privacy-policy/README.md

 ## 6. Backup & Export

-The app can create encrypted backup files (`.vaultnote.enc`) that are saved to your device's local storage.
+The app can create encrypted backup files (`.vaultnote.enc`) saved to your device's local storage.

-These backup files are encrypted using **AES** before being saved.
+These files are encrypted using **AES** before being saved.

-You may manually share or export these files using your device's share sheet.
-We never receive copies of your backups.
+You can manually share or export these files using your device's share sheet.
+We do not receive copies of your backups.

 Notes can also be exported as: